 PPCS offers both general education scholarships and an electrical line worker scholarship.
 Our statewide organization, Wisconsin Electric Cooperative Association (WECA), also provides general education scholarships.
 These scholarships are all available to graduating high school seniors.
 Federated Youth Foundation, Inc., which is funded by forfeited capital credits, offers a scholarship to a pre-law or law student who has an interest in cooperative law.

-Submit application and accompanying documents by April 2, 2021 to:
+Submit the application and accompanying documents by April 2, 2024 to:

 Federated Youth Foundation, Inc.

 PPCS offers an Electrical Line Worker Scholarship to assist an individual interested in a career in the electric power industry as a line worker.
 PPCS will award a $1,000 scholarship to an individual pursuing post-secondary education in an electrical line worker (electrical power distribution) program.
 Applicant must be a graduating senior from a high school within PPCS’ service area.
 PPCS members and nonmembers are eligible.
 Applicant must complete an application and submit an essay titled “Why I want to be an Electrical Line Worker.”
 The deadline is February 28, 2024.

 An electrical line worker will install, maintain, and repair power lines and equipment, including climbing poles or operating aerial lift devices to work on overhead lines or digging trenches to install underground electric cable.
 This may be your career if you enjoy working outdoors and problem-solving with your head and hands.